-16.5 / While we acknowledge that under the new Use Class Order public houses and other drinking establishments such as wine bars are sui generis, this policy specifically applies only to public houses.
+20.5 / While we acknowledge that under the new Use Class Order public houses and other drinking establishments such as wine bars are sui generis, this policy specifically applies only to public houses.
 Although the public health risks of alcohol consumption are recognised, public houses can play an important role as social hubs at the heart of communities, add to the diversity of commercial areas, and make a positive contribution towards townscape and local identity.
-They include many premises that have Best Bar None10 status.
-The protection of public houses is supported by both national policy and the London Plan.11
+They include many premises that have Best Bar None status.
+The protection of public houses is supported by both national policy and the London Plan.

-16.6 / Latest records indicate there are 439 public houses in Westminster, of which 87% are in conservation areas and 28% are listed.
+20.6 / Latest records indicate there are 439 public houses in Westminster, of which 87% are in conservation areas and 28% are listed.
 They can support the economy by providing direct employment, supporting food suppliers and the brewing industries, and helping make Westminster a desirable place in which to work and do business.
 Despite this, they are facing increasing threat of closure.
 Recent monitoring data shows that over recent years there has been an increasing loss of floorspace for drinking establishments.
 These include venues aimed at specific communities (such as LGBTQI+), the decline of which we seek to halt through the introduction of this policy and by working in partnership with community groups, landlords, the Mayor of London and other partners.
-This policy essentially seeks to halt the loss of public houses through incorporating flexibility that differentiates between active public house use and ancillary upper floor space to allow the latter to be changed to other moor space to allow the latter to be changed to responsible management and operation of alcohol related premises.
+This policy essentially seeks to halt the loss of public houses through incorporating flexibility that differentiates between active public house use and ancillary upper floor space to allow the latter to be changed to other uses where it can be satisfactorily demonstrated that loss of this floorspace will not compromise the viability or function of the public house.